endjin/AzureApimAndFunctionsIntegrationDefects/README.md

 ![](https://github.com/endjin/AzureApimAndFunctionsIntegrationDefects/raw/master/Artefacts/Assets/Images/06-Operation-A-Test-Console.png "")

-**Defect 2** Imported Function App does not have Function Authorization token automatically set in Policy file.
+**Defect 2** Imported Function App does not have Function Authorization token automatically set in Policy file / Named Values.
 This means that calls to the external API / Test UI fail.
 Manually updating the policy file to add the authentication key enables calls to authenticate correctly.
+I could not find any documentation about adding the Authorization token to the Named Vales or what the key should be.
 [Expected](https://github.com/endjin/AzureApimAndFunctionsIntegrationDefects/raw/master/Artefacts/Assets/Policy/Expected.txt) vs [Actual](https://github.com/endjin/AzureApimAndFunctionsIntegrationDefects/raw/master/Artefacts/Assets/Policy/Actual.txt) example policy files have been added to this repo.

 ![](https://github.com/endjin/AzureApimAndFunctionsIntegrationDefects/raw/master/Artefacts/Assets/Images/07-Operation-A-401.png "")